apennismightier/splitrename/README.md

 | Pixel Threshold | How dark each pixel must be to count as "black" | 0.10 |
 | Picture Threshold | Fraction of the frame that must be dark | 0.98 |

+### Ignore Credits Break

+Check **"Ignore credits break (will ignore all breaks within the first 5 minutes)"** to prevent opening credits from being detected as a split point.
+Useful for shows that have a black frame after the cold open or title card.

 ---

 ## ✂️ Cut Modes